wangshengjia/LeeGo/README.md

 ## Contributing

-Hey!
-Like Moya?
-Awesome!
-We could actually really use your help!

-Open source isn't just writing code.
-Moya could use your help with any of the
-following:

 If you like LeeGo and willing to make it better, you are more than welcomed to send pull request for:

 - Proposing new features.